fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 </div>
 ```

-Now we’re going to add a helper function to helpers.js called createWebSocket.
+Now we're going to add a helper function to helpers.js called createWebSocket.
 This will create a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) that holds a persistent connection with Flux, so information can flow bidirectionally as needed.
 More specifically, Flux servers will send messages to your app through the WebSocket whenever something interesting happens.

 ```js
 /**